 Section 1233.
 Regional Transmission Organization Applications Progress Report.
 FERC would be required to report to Congress within 120 days of enactment the status of all regional transmission organization applications.
-Similar language was included in the House-passed H.R.
-6.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

 Section 1234.
 Federal Utility Participation in Regional Transmission Organizations.
 Federal utilities (power marketing administrations or the Tennessee Valley Authority) would be authorized to participate in regional transmission organizations.
-A law allowing federal utilities to study formation and operation of a regional transmission organization would be repealed.4 A similar provision was included in the House-passed H.R.
-6.
+A law allowing federal utilities to study formation and operation of a regional transmission organization would be repealed.6 A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

 Section 1235.
 Standard Market Design.
 FERC's proposed rulemaking on standard market design would be remanded to FERC for reconsideration.
 No final rulemaking, including any rule or order of general applicability to the standard market design proposed rulemaking, could be issued before October 31, 2006, or could take effect before December 31, 2006.
 This section would retain FERC's ability to issue rules or orders and act on regional transmission organization or independent system operator filings.
-H.R.
-6, as passed by the House and Senate, did not include a similar provision.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.